bd-spl/wee-most/README.md

 WeeChat script for Mattermost

-## History
+## Past and Future

-This project was originally a fork of [wee-matter](https://sr.ht/~stacyharper/wee-matter/).
-While fixing bugs and adding new features there, I had to refactor large parts of the code.
-Those changes were not welcome in that project so I continued working on my own fork.
-By now the projects have diverged considerably.

-My wish would be to have a script for Mattermost as good as [wee-slack](https://github.com/wee-slack/wee-slack) is for Slack.
+This project was originally a fork of [wee-matter](https://sr.ht/~stacyharper/wee-matter/) with the intended goal to make it as good as [wee-slack](https://github.com/wee-slack/wee-slack) is for Slack.
-I was a very happy user of it in a previous job.
-As such I have been drawing a lot of inspiration from its code and features.

 ## Requirements